AshitaSri/Kids-Learning-Games-Website/README.md

 3. Start the server with the command npm start.

-The server will be running at the specified endpoint.
+The server will be running at the [localhost:5000](http://localhost:5000/)

 ## About the Project